cemerick/austin/README.md

 I've been using this browser-repl alternative for ~six months with good results, and others have banged it around some as well.
-That said, I've only recently begun to think about the "UX" around its configuration and project integration, so changes in that department are almost surely going to happen.
+That said, I've only recently begun to think about the API around its configuration and project integration (in particular, the `cemerick.austin.repls` namespace).
+It all works nice, but changes in that department are almost surely going to happen.

 ## Changelog